Finding Newport’s Musicians - The Early Military Bands

 All three Mulholland’s were still serving in the 3rd Artillery in December of 1853 when the regiment was sent to California.
 They left New York just before Christmas.
 What happened next was a tragedy.

 James would survive but both of his sons would die while waiting to be rescued from the wreck of the San Francisco.
 Ezekiel would die on January 1st and Thomas on January 4th.
-You can read more about the Wreck of the San Francisco and here some music written about the tragedy here.
+You can read more about the Wreck of the San Francisco and hear some music written about the tragedy here.

 There is a big gap in our records after the 3rd Artillery Regiment left Newport.
 We know that the 1st United States Artillery Regiment was back in Newport by 1858.
-We do have the names of 48 musician.
+We do have the names of 48 musicians.

 Thank you for your support and for joining us on our musical journey.